-- Democracy Monument is built in the center of Bangkok city and was built to show respect to Thailand’s adoption to democracy and liberty.
-The monument has four wings which represents the four branches of Thai armed force and is meters tall.
+- Democracy Monument is built in the center of Bangkok city and was built to show respect to Thailand’s adoption of democracy and liberty.
+The monument has four wings which represent the four branches of Thai armed force and is meters tall.

 Entry Fee: Adult 800 Baht; Children 600 Baht

 - Safari World and Marine Park are divided into two parts.
 Safari Park is an open zoo and leisure park.
 It has an ultimate African wilderness theme and is the home for a large number of different animals from all over the world.
 The must-dos and watch here are Jungle Cruise, CDV War, Eggs World, Bollywood Cowboy Stunt Show, and Orangutan Boxing Show.
 Marine Park is a house of variety of marine animals.
 Dolphins, birds and other train animals put up a wonderful show from which I bet you can’t take your eyes off.
 If you are traveling with kids don’t even think of skipping this place.